 For current tuition rates, please visit the Financial Aid Site.

 1. The International Student Financial Aid Application (ISFAA) can now be filled out and submitted online, automatically linking to an applicant’s application.
 A sample PDF version can be found here, but students are encouraged to use the digital version.
 Students are able to access the online ISFAA form once they are granted UChicago Account access.
 Once filled out and submitted, students can submit supporting documents online through their UChicago Account.
 Tax documents, additional documents, or explanations can be uploaded using the UChicago account: under the Upload Materials Section, choose the Foreign Aid Application Supporting Docs option from the drop-down menu.

 2. Financial aid forms should be uploaded as soon as the student is granted UChicago Account access.
 UChicago Account access is granted within 24 hours after submission of the Common/Universal Application.
-The ISFAA and supporting documentation must be received no later than November 21 for the Early Action deadline, and February 1 for the Regular Decision deadline.
+The ISFAA and supporting documentation must be received no later than November 21 for the Early Action and Early Decision I deadlines, and February 1 for the Early Decision II and Regular Decision deadlines.

 3. No other forms are required.
 International Aid applicants should NOT submit the CSS Profile or the FAFSA.
 We also do not require the Certification of Finances form for an applicant’s financial aid application.
 Please note, the online form is only for University of Chicago international financial aid.
 If a student is applying for financial aid to other colleges, please check their financial aid websites for instructions on submitting an ISFAA.

 Merit scholarships for International Students